docker-library/docs/ros/content.md

 With the advancements and standardization of software containers, roboticists are primed to acquire a host of improved developer tooling for building and shipping software.
 To help alleviate the growing pains and technical challenges of adopting new practices, we have focused on providing an official resource for using ROS with these new technologies.

-For a complete listing of supported architecture and base images for each ROS Distribution Release, please read the official REP on target platforms for either [ROS 1](https://www.ros.org/reps/rep-0003.html) or for [ROS 2](https://www.ros.org/reps/rep-2000.html).
+For a complete listing of supported architecture and base images for each ROS Distribution Release, please read the official REP on target platforms for either [ROS1](https://www.ros.org/reps/rep-0003.html) or for [ROS2](https://www.ros.org/reps/rep-2000.html).

 ## Deployment suggestions

 The available tags include supported distros along with a hierarchy tags based off the most common meta-package dependencies, designed to have a small footprint and simple configuration:

--	`ros-core`: barebone ROS 2 install
+-	`ros-core`: barebone ROS install
 -	`ros-base`: basic tools and libraries (also tagged with distro name with LTS version as `latest`)

 The rest of the common meta-packages such as `desktop` and `ros1-bridge` are hosted on automatic build repos under OSRF's Docker Hub profile [here](https://hub.docker.com/r/osrf/ros/).
 These meta-packages include graphical dependencies and hook a host of other large packages such as X11, X server, etc. So in the interest of keep the official images lean and secure, the desktop packages are just be hosted with OSRF's profile.